Wanna cut to the chase? I reviewed best punk guitars, and my top pick was the Fender Player Telecaster Electric Guitar.

 Replicating the sound of punk takes skill, passion, and the right guitar.

-So what's the best guitar for punk, you ask?
+So what’s the best guitars for punk, you ask?

 Let’s first start by asking ourselves: What is punk?
 Is it the fast, heavy strumming, the anti-establishment lyrics, the clipped sounds, the stripped-down instrumentals, the nasal shouting?